M87-virgo/soccer_result_smltr/README.md

 **Next, I will implement how the results of the last 5 Games will influence the current match results.**

 **How do I estimate the values of the teams?**
-The values are really only rough estimates.
+The values are really just rough estimates.
 For clubs I look at the tables from the current season or/and the end table from the last season.
 For Nationalteams I look at the World-Ranking table.
 **A little example for Atalanta Bergamo:**